gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_2_send_ble_commands.md

 %}

 {% quiz
-    question="What of the following sets of FPS values are possible at 5K?" option="A:::[24, 25, 30]"
+    question="Which of the following sets of FPS values are possible at 5K?" option="A:::[24, 25, 30]"
     option="B:::[24, 25, 30, 60]"
     option="C:::[24, 25, 30, 60, 120]"